NikolaMX/Mini-Patch/Proto-patch.md

 - Bot Fabricator - EXPERIMENTAL - DONE
 `energy` use when building decreased from 600 to 525 `metal` use when building decreased from 8 to7

+- Spark - EXPERIMENTAL - DONE
+`max_range` increased from 65 to 67.5

 - Stinger - EXPERIMENTAL - DONE
 removed `UNITTYPE_58` (stinger disabled from PvP)